 - cilantro (for garnish)

-- To the pot on saute mode, add the oil, onion, garlic, and cumin.
-Saute until fragrant and onions start to show some color.
+- Sauté the aromatics - With the pot on sauté mode, add the oil, onion, garlic, and cumin.
+Sauté until fragrant and onions start to show some color.
 Add the jalapeños, and cook an additional minute.

-- Add sea salt (I start with 1/2 teaspoon), but you may want to taste first.
+- Season the borracho beans - Add sea salt (I start with ½ teaspoon), but you may want to taste first.
 Miso is salty.
 Add fresh ground pepper as desired.

 - Serve - Ladle into bowls, and garnish with avocado, jalapeños, cilantro, lime wedges as desired.
 Enjoy!